Calebyang93/SongNameSpringJavaTL/readme.md

 This project is built using Spring Java and Thymeleaf template engine

 Prerequisites: Java, Apache Maven and Git
+Libraries and Dependencies: Boostrap webjars 1.18.02 and Lombok

 To run the project (Windows)